 A crime laboratory typically includes units such as a Physical Science unit, a Biology unit, a Firearms unit, a Document unit, and a Photographic unit.
 A crime laboratory may provide additional services such as fingerprint analysis, voiceprint analysis, toxicology, and evidence collection.

-Do Law Enforcement Officers or Federal Agents need to have a Forensic Science Degree?
+Do law enforcement officers or federal agents need to have a Forensic Science degree?

-American Board of Forensic Document Examiners offers the Forensic Document Examiner certification.
+- The American Board of Forensic Document Examiners offers the Forensic Document Examiner certification.

-The American Board of Forensic Toxicology provides a certification program in forensic toxicology.
+- The American Board of Forensic Toxicology provides a certification program in forensic toxicology.

-The American Board of Criminalistics provides certification.
+- The American Board of Criminalistics provides certification.

-The International Association for Identification offers several certifications.
+- The International Association for Identification offers several certifications.

 Students interested in degrees and careers in subjects related to forensic toxicology may apply for membership as Student Affiliate members.
-Students seeking advanced degrees and actively engaged in forensic toxicology need to apply as Full or Associate Members.
+Students seeking advanced degrees and engaged in forensic toxicology need to apply as Full or Associate Members.

 - American Forensic Association